minisbett/rxhddt/README.md

 # RXHDDT
-An osu replay editor to modify the mods from the command line.
-Only supports std mode mods.
+An easy-to-use osu replay editor to modify the mods from the command line.
+Only supports std mode replays.

 Thanks to the osu!ftw replay editor for providing code to read and write replays.